DeHecht/cmake-eclipse-helper/README.md

  3. Build your project

 You will find your binaries in the *"bin/name-of-your-arm-toolchain"* directory (in case you did not specify a different output directory within your `CMakeLists.txt`).

+See https://github.com/USESystemEngineeringBV/cmake-eclipse-helper/wiki/HowToUse for more information about how to use the plugin.